 Scott Shenker spent his academic youth studying theoretical physics but soon gave up chaos theory for computer science.
 Continuing to display a remarkably short attention span, his research over the years has wandered from performance modeling and networking to game theory and economics.
-Unable to focus on any single topic, his current research projects include software-defined networking, network function virtualization, network algorithms and protocols, cluster programming models, and Internet architecture.
+Unable to focus on any single topic, his current research projects include software-defined networking, network function virtualization, edge computing, network algorithms and protocols, cluster programming models, and Internet architecture.
 Unable to hold a steady job, he currently splits his time between the UC Berkeley Computer Science Division and the International Computer Science Institute.

 In the News

 The American Academy of Arts and Sciences today announced the election of 213 new members, including nine UC Berkeley faculty members.

 Engineering professor Scott Shenker joins the ranks of the National Academy of Engineering, bringing to 92 the total number of UC Berkeley faculty members given the prestigious honor.